Blog API Basics

 Code:

-The site’s BlogPosting
+The GET method returns the site’s BlogPosting

 Get a Blog Post